PromiseDodzi/comp_methods_dogon/README.md

   - `python cognates_alignments.py`: Outputs `lexstat.tsv` and `alignment_2.html`, which are cognate clustering results and alignment results, respectively.
   - `python clustering.py`: Takes `lexstat.tsv` as input to output `tree.png`, a phylogenetic relationship based on cognacy, and `heatmap.png`, a heatmap of aggregated pairwise distances between languages.

+---
+## Acknowledgments

+This work is based on data from Heath et al.'s *"Dogon Comparative Wordlist"* (2016).
+CLDF framework tools were used for dataset curation and analysis.

+Special thanks to all BANG project members for their invaluable contributions to this project.

+This paper is part of the ERC-funded project: **BANG - The Mysterious Bang: A Language and Population Isolate Unlocks the Secrets of Interior West Africa's Lost Ethnolinguistic Diversity**.
+- **CORDIS Number**: 101045195
+- **Project ID**: 101045195
+---